BeloveO/demo-repo/README.md

 # demo-repo
-for intro to git/github
+for intro to git/github.
-this is new for me
+this is new for me.